juxs/TwitterSearchKit/README.md

 ### Usage

 First the Twitter API credentials have to be set in the AppDelegate.
-It must be a Base64 encoded string containing the format consumerKey:ConsumerSecret.
+It must be a Base64 encoded string containing the format consumerKey:consumerSecret (as described [here](https://dev.twitter.com/oauth/application-only)).
 ConsumerKey and ConsumerSecret can be obtained on https://dev.twitter.com and are used for application-only API requests

 ```Swift
 func application(_ application: UIApplication, willFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey : Any]? = nil) -> Bool {